vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 gives you the titles of films released between 1994 and 2000.

-Note that you need to specify the column for every `AND` condition, so the following would be invalid:
+Note that you need to specify the column name separately for every `AND` condition, so the following would be invalid:

 ```
 SELECT title